BIDeveloperExtensions/bideveloperextensions.github.io/downloads.md

 **Older Versions**

-For SQL 2005 (Visual Studio 2005), SQL 2008 (Visual Studio 2008), SQL 2008 R2 (Visual Studio 2008), download [release 1.7.0](https://github.com/BIDeveloperExtensions/bideveloperextensions/releases).
+For SQL 2005 (Visual Studio 2005), SQL 2008 (Visual Studio 2008), SQL 2008 R2 (Visual Studio 2008), download [release 1.7.0](https://github.com/BIDeveloperExtensions/bideveloperextensions/releases/tag/v1.7.0).

-For SQL 2012 (Visual Studio 2010 and Visual Studio 2012) and SQL 2014 (Visual Studio 2013), though [release 1.7.0](https://github.com/BIDeveloperExtensions/bideveloperextensions/releases) works, we recommend moving development to Visual Studio 2015 which is backwards compatible with SQL 2012 and SQL 2014.
-For Visual Studio 2015, install {{site.title}} from the Visual Studio gallery using the instructions above.
+For SQL 2012 (Visual Studio 2010 and Visual Studio 2012) and SQL 2014 (Visual Studio 2013), though [release 1.7.0](https://github.com/BIDeveloperExtensions/bideveloperextensions/releases/tag/v1.7.0) works, we recommend moving development to Visual Studio 2017 which is backwards compatible with SQL 2012 and SQL 2014.
+For Visual Studio 2017, install {{site.title}} from the Visual Studio gallery using the instructions above.

-> Prior versions can be found on the old codeplex site at [http://bidshelper.codeplex.com](http://bidshelper.codeplex.com)